Vinod Bhatia: An-32 incident

-According to the Indian newspaper The Telegraph, Bhatialdn’t have flown the An-32 for the first flight to Kargil, and instead should have flown fighter jets.
+According to the Indian newspaper The Telegraph, Bhatia shouldn’t have flown the An-32 for the first flight to Kargil, and instead should have flown the fighter jets he was accustomed to.
 This is because the An-32 is bulky and slow, and landing in Kargil is tough.
-The Pakistani government said the An-32 had been fired at when it entered PaK airspace, and then fired at again when it returned to Indian airspace.
-According to The Telegraph, both Bhatia and n were not being considered for promotion to the rank of COAS even before the incident.
+Major General Rashid Qureshi, military spokesperson for Pakistan's president, said the An-32 was fired at when it entered PaK airspace, and then fired at again when it returned to Indian airspace.
+According to The Telegraph, both Bhatia and Sekhon were not being considered for promotion to the rank of CAS even before the incident.
 Bhatia was scheduled to retire in October 2002.
-In another article, The Telegraph claimed the An-32 had been hit by a FIM-92 Stinger missile, which has a range of 3.5 to 4 km.
+In another article, The Telegraph claimed the An-32 was hit by a FIM-92 Stinger missile, which has a range of 3.5 to 4 km.
 Indian Air Force aircraft usually fly 5 km away from the LoC when flying to Kargil, but Kargil itself is located just 3.5 km away from the LoC.
-The Telegraph also questioned whether the An-32 did not have or did not release thermal rounds to divert the heat seeking Stinger missiles.
-Arjun Ray, commander of XIV Corps, said Vinod had crossed the LoC and was hit by Pakistani fire before the inquiry was completed.
-Ray was reprimanded for this action by Sundararajan Padmanabhan, then the Chief of the Army Staff, on the orders of George Fernandes, then the Minister of Defence.
+The Telegraph also questioned whether the An-32 either did not have or did not release thermal rounds to divert the heat seeking Stinger missiles.

+Arjun Ray, the commander of XIV Corps, said Bhatia crossed the LoC and was hit by Pakistani fire before the inquiry was 'scfindings oere released was reprimanded for this action by Sundararajan Padmanabhan, then the Chief of the Army Staff, on the orders of George Fernandes, then the Minister of Defence.
 On March 7, Bhatia flew another An-32 from No. 48 Squadron to Kargil with Chafekar as his co-pilot and Awasthy as his navigator.
 According to a news report, this flight was attempted to reinforce the air force's reputation after the 19 February incident, with the same crew deputed.
 Chafekar says he was asked to modify his testimony, and again pin the blame on himself after the 7 March flight returned safely from Kargil.
+In May 2002, Air Marshal Adi Rustomji Ghandhi succeeded Bhatia as the AoC-in-C of WAC.
+In November 2002, Air Marshal Ashok Goel succeeded Bhatia as the Inspector General of Inspection and Flight Safety.